MarkMeltzer/bs2hla_addon_decrypter/readme.md

 # Run the python script
 - Have python 3.6 or higher installed.
-- Make just python is added to the PATH enviroment variable.
+- Make sure python is added to the PATH enviroment variable.
 - Download the python script from this page (top right -> green "code" button -> Download zip)
 - Open a command prompt (Ctrl+R -> "cmd" -> Enter)
 - Use the following command: *cd* [path of the folder which contains the .py file]